-Can I Translate My Own Birth Certificate?
+Can I Translate My Own USCIS Documents?

-Can You Translate Your Own Birth Certificate?
+Can You Translate Your USCIS Documents?

 Some lawyers claim to have success allowing their clients to translate their own documents as long as they can certify that they are fluent in both English and the language of the original document.